innerr/ticat/README.md

 ### Add repo to **ticat**

-We want to do a benchmark for the demo distributed system, our workmates already wrote a bench tool and push to git server, it's easy to fetch it:
+We want to do a benchmark for the demo distributed system.

+Someone already wrote a bench tool and push to git server, it's easy to fetch it:
 ```
 $> ticat hub.add innerr/quick-start-usage.ticat